 The firm has also assisted thousands of clients obtain workers’ compensation and Social Security disability benefits.

-With more than 150 years of combined litigation experience, our attorneys have been named Super Lawyers in South Carolina and received an AV rating from the distinguished Martindale-Hubbell legal directory.
+With nearly 250 years of combined litigation experience, our attorneys have been named Super Lawyers in South Carolina and received an AV rating from the distinguished Martindale-Hubbell legal directory.
 For a free case evaluation, call us today at 877-936-9707 or use our online form.

 South Carolina Hospitals & Medical Centers

 If you have been injured in a vehicle or at the workplace, you may need immediate and ongoing medical treatment.
 The South Carolina Hospital Association provides a directory of South Carolina hospitals and other major medical centers in addition to providing information about the quality and safety of care provided by South Carolina hospitals.

 The court system in South Carolina is comprised of the Supreme Court, Court of Appeals, Circuit Courts, Family Courts, the Magisterial Courts, Municipal Courts, Probate Courts, and Master-in-Equity Courts The State’s highest court is the Supreme Court, which has both original and appellate jurisdiction.
 The Court of Appeals handles appeals from Circuit Court and the Family Court.
 The Circuit Courts are the State’s courts of general jurisdiction and consist of a civil court (the Court of Common Pleas) and a criminal court (the Court of General Sessions).
 The Magistrates’ Court has civil jurisdiction when the amount in controversy does not exceed $7,500.
 Municipal courts have jurisdiction over cases arising under ordinances of the municipality and over all offenses which are subject to a fine not exceeding $500.00 or imprisonment not exceeding 30 days, or both, and which occur within the municipality.